Understanding the Different Parts of Medicare

 Understanding your Medicare coverage choices is essential, and picking your coverage carefully.
 How you choose your benefits and who you get them from can affect your out-of-pocket costs and where you can get your care.

-Important dates for medicare enrollment:
+Important dates for Medicare enrollment:

 - General enrollment period (January 1–March 31).
 You could enroll in Medicare during this period if you didn’t enroll during your initial enrollment period.